Magyartanulas/magyartanulas.github.io/dative_possession.md

 ### More on Postpositions

-[Recall the introduction to postpositions.](https://magyartanulas.github.io/postpositions_articles/) If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.
+[Recall the section on spatial postpositions.](https://magyartanulas.github.io/postpositions/) If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.

 There are also pronouns not pertaining to location, and so they only have one form alongside pronoun endings.
 Here are some examples: